alpop/Arduino-UNO-R3-based-LC-meter/README.md

    Thanks to all original authors and  contributors.

-   This sketch was tested with Arduino UNO R3.
+   The sketch was tested with Arduino UNO R3.
    Besides LC-meter functionality  it can measure IR remote control frequency and frequency.